WHITE PAPER

 The immediate perceptions of open banking were negative.
 Banks had concerns that their identity would be lost and they would be reduced to being a commodity.
 As more education around open banking was created, customers are seeing its advantages and banks are looking at it in a more positive light.
 Banks now view open banking as the best way to initiate their journey towards digital banking.

-Since its inception, open banking is now on its way towards global adoption with countries like Australia, Hong Kong, and Mexico putting regulations in place and several others looking to adopt open banking even without regulation.
+Since its inception, open banking is now on its way towards global adoption with countries like Australia, Hong Kong and Mexico having moved towards regulation and with banks in several other countries looking to adopt open banking even without regulation.

 2. WSO2 Open Banking Solution: Purpose-Built for Compliance and More